 1. Content Marketing

 Organic listings (i.e., non-advertising links) from search engines tend to be the top source of visitor traffic to most websites.
-In fact, Internet users perform at least two trillion searches on Google every year.1
+In fact, Internet users perform trillions of searches on Google every year.1

 But getting found within organic search engine listings usually requires a website to have plenty of good, relevant content.
 Then, to convert visitors into clients, customers, or subscribers, the content needs to engage them, educate them, and encourage them to act.

 So content marketing specialists are highly valued for their understanding of how to craft online articles, blog posts, infographics, videos, and other types of content that generate website traffic as well as conversions.
 According to PayScale, the median salaries of people with careers in online marketing, SEO (search engine optimization), and SEM (search engine marketing) range from about $43,000 to over $68,000.2